ese-ada-lovelace-2024/make_and_friends/pages/slides/make.md

 (or just `make` to build default target, usually first one)
 - By default, recipe lines must start with `tab` characters, NOT spaces (sometimes an issue with VS code)
 - Variables are referenced with `$(variable_name)` or `${variable_name}`
-- Defaults to run each line in its OWN subshell.
+- Defaults to run each line in its OWN subshell (i.e. environment).

 ### GNU make: A program to build programs